 6.4.2.5 SEAL server

 The SEAL server provides the server side functionalities corresponding to the specific SEAL service.
-The SEAL server supports interactions with the VAL server(s).
+The SEAL server supports interactions with the VAL layer entities.
 The SEAL server acts as CAPIF's API exposing function as specified in 3GPP TS 23.222 [8].
 The SEAL server also supports interactions with the corresponding SEAL server in distributed SEAL deployments.

 NOTE: It is up to each SEAL server to support the appropriate signalling plane entities.